It feels like the final chapter of my thesis, on Andrew Marvell’s ‘Poetics of Privacy’, has been a traumatic experience.

 For pastoral characters, such as Marvell’s Mower (Damon), Dorinda, and the complaining nymph, their surroundings are made at least partly responsible for their inhibitions, naivety and entrapment.
 When they seek (as Jonathan Crewe calls it) ‘strong pastoral’ – a surrounding and a narrative that changes to suit their dreams and desires – it never emerges.
 Welcome to reality, fictional friends.
 You can explore every corner of the greater shell, but never escape from its imprisoning powers.
 (The Truman Show, perhaps?)

-It’s not easy to just disregard the emotional root of what makes something begin.
-And this determines the sad, broken dystopia – the boulevard of broken dreams – that emerges from Marvell’s pastoral.
-Just as Marvell’s own life cannot be rewritten, as much as he may often have wished it to happen, he refuses to rewrite the lives of characters that adopt the same struggles as he experiences himself.
+It’s not easy to disregard the emotional root of what makes something begin.
+And this determines the sad, broken dystopia that emerges from Marvell’s pastoral.
+Just as Marvell’s own life cannot be rewritten, he refuses to rewrite the lives of characters that adopt the same struggles as he experiences himself.
 No happy endings here.

-This chapter has undoubtedly unnerved me more than what has come before because of how emotionally invested I’ve always been.
+This chapter has undoubtedly unnerved me because of how emotionally invested I’ve always been in this area.
 So much of what’s been written here over the years – the likes of ‘A Green Thought’ and ‘Brands of Solitude’ – has had this last chapter in mind.
-Deep dark recesses.
+Dark recesses.
 Writing and worlds of longing, of loneliness, of lostness.

 Writing Privacy has been a fabulous exercise, and it’s worked absolute wonders over the last two years.
 Some of the pieces here, especially the epilogues, are probably the most valuable I’ve ever written.
 But I’m inevitably driven to think about its future beyond the end of my thesis.